pailwhisky/prayer-time-quran-app-fxxynj/SETUP_GUIDE.md

 - User data is protected by authentication
 - API keys are properly secured

+### Gemini AI Security
+- API key stored locally on device
+- Direct communication with Google servers
+- No data logged by the app
+- Real-time AI responses

 ## 🧪 Testing

 ### Manual Testing Checklist